Alan Ortiz: Government

 Ortiz' career in government began with various roles under the administration of President Corazon Aquino, where he eventually became assistant director-general of the National Security Council.
 In the administration of President Fidel Ramos, he became undersecretary to the President for the build-operate-transfer projects (later renamed public private partnership projects).

 Government-owned corporations and the private sector

 Concurrent to his service as undersecretary to the President for the build-operate-transfer projects, he was assigned to be vice-chairman and chief operating officer of the government-owned Development Bank of the Philippines.

-After this, he held key positions in various government-owned corporations within the energy sector, including being the president of National Transmission Corporation (TransCo) from the turnover of operations, maintenance, management, and ownership of the Philippine power grid and its related assets and facilities from another government-owned corporation National Power Corporation (NAPOCOR/NPC) to TransCo in March 1, 2003 until September 25, 2006. and the PNOC Energy Development Corporation.
+After this, he held key positions in various government-owned corporations within the energy sector, including being the president of National Transmission Corporation (TransCo) from January 6, 2006 (two months before the turnover of operations, maintenance, and ownership of the Philippine power grid and its associated assets and facilities from another government-owned corporation National Power Corporation (NAPOCOR/NPC) to TransCo on March 1, 2003) until September 25, 2006. and the PNOC Energy Development Corporation.